Understanding image motion with group representations: Introduction

-However, supervised training of such a representation is challenging: explicit motion labels are difficult and expensive to obtain, especially for nonrigid scenes where it is often unclear how the structure and motion of the scene should be decomposed.
-Accordingly, we propose to learn this representation in an unsupervised fashion.
-To do so, we formulate a representation of visual motion that respects associations and inversions of temporal image sequences of arbitrarily length (Figure \ref{fig:Subsequences}).
-We describe how these properties can be used to train a deep neural network to represent visual motion in a low-dimensional, global fashion.
+To be useful for understanding and acting on scene motion, a representation should capture the motion of the observer and all relevant scene content.
+Supervised training of such a representation is challenging: explicit motion labels are difficult to obtain, especially for nonrigid scenes where it can be unclear how the structure and motion of the scene should be decomposed.
+We propose a framework for learning global, nonrigid motion representations without labels.
+While most methods of representing motion rely on pixel-level reconstruction or correspondence to guide learning, our method constrains the representation itself by directly addressing the properties of the latent motion space.

+Motion has several properties that we use to operationalize to what extent a model characterizes it.
+(1) A model of motion can be read out to estimate metric properties of the motion in the scene, such as the camera translation and rotation.
+(2) A model of motion should represent the same motion identically regardless of the image content.
+For example, the motion of an object moving to the right should be represented the same whether the object is a cat or a dog.
+(3) A model of motion should distinguish sequences produced by natural motion from sequences with image transitions not produced by natural motion, such as cuts.

-Our contributions are as follows: \begin{itemize} \item We describe a new procedure for unsupervised learning of global motion by encouraging representational consistency under association and inversion given valid sequence compositions. \item We present evidence that the learned representation captures the global structure of motion in many settings without relying on hard-coded assumptions about the scene or by explicit feature matching. \item We show that our method can learn global representations of motion when trained on real-world datasets such as HMDB51 and KITTI tracking. \end{itemize}
+Here, we present a general model of visual motion and describe how the group properties of visual motion can be used to constrain learning in this model (Figure \ref{fig:group_representation}).
+We enforce the group properties of associativity and invertibility during training using a metric learning approach (\cite{chopra2005learning}) on recomposed sequences.
+We describe how this technique can be used to train a deep neural network to represent the motion in image sequences of arbitrary length in a low-dimensional, global fashion.
+We present evidence that the learned representation captures the global structure of motion in both 2D and 3D settings without labels, hard-coded assumptions about the scene, or explicit feature matching.